Tuition and Fees Policy and Procedure

 1. SSI or SSDI Waiver

-Any resident of the State who is out of the work force by reason of total and permanent disability who enrolls in a class that has at least 10 regularly enrolled students is exempt from payment of tuition as defined in Section 16-106, Education Article, Annotated Code of Maryland.
+In accordance with Section 16-106, Education Article, Annotated Code of Maryland any resident of the State who is out of the work force by reason of total and permanent disability who enrolls in a class that has at least 10 enrolled students is exempt from payment of tuition.
+The College may apply the waiver to classes that may not have 10 students enrolled.

 An individual shall obtain certification of their total and permanent disability from the Social Security Administration, the Railroad Retirement Board, or in the case of a former federal employee, the Office of Personnel Management annually.